TimMackenzie/VoiceNote/README.md

 - Start capturing immediatly upon start
 - Respond to key words: help, preferences, settings, about
 - Options:
- - Select destination (Keep, Evernote, Colornote, or system picker)
+ - Select destination (Keep, Evernote, Colornote, Obsidian, system picker, or system default)
  - Options extend timeout if Google thinks you're done talking too soon

+Note that Obsidian has no deep link to create a note, so sent text is met by the in-app chooser for what note to add it to.

 Google Keep
 ------------